"This is the story of how I came to drill a hole in my head to get permanently high."

 Consciousness is a product of brain metabolism, which is the oxidation of glucose.
 Glucose is the only source of energy for the brain.
 That is the only way the brain works: by burning glucose.
 So as the oxidation of glucose increases, more and more cells reach that level of consciousness.
 So suddenly your consciousness is expanded.

 In my little book, Bore Hole, there is a big idea, and the big idea is that humans have a problem.
-The problems come from the fact that he stands in the upright position, thus making the heart pump blood up to the brain in defiance of gravity, and also the sealing of the skull, which happens when we are fully grown [between 18 and 21].
+The problem is the sealing of the skull, which happens when we are fully grown [between 18 and 21].
 Before that, the skull is in separate plates and there is some give.
 Think of the brain as a pudding: it can expand and pulsate, but once the skull has completely sealed round it, it can no longer do that.
 The pulsation is suppressed and the blood passes through without pulsating.
 And this is why all of us want to get high.
 We want to get back to that youthful state of being where we have more spontaneity and more creativity and more life.
 This is what we miss.
 It's paradise lost.

 This brings me onto trepanation.
 So there is a historical and a pre-historical precedent for drilling a hole in your head, isn't there?